 There are two address types used: the column address and the row address.
 The column address is used to access bytes within a page, i.e. the column address is the byte offset into the page.
-The row address is used to address pages, blocks, and LUNs (in x8 device, there is only one LUN).
+The row address is used to address pages, blocks, and LUNs.